JoshuaKast/RandomStuff/fortran/call_fortran_from_c.md

 ```

 # References
-A good example is provided at [https://craftofcoding.wordpress.com/2018/01/29/interoperability-calling-fortran-from-c-i/].
+A good example is provided at https://craftofcoding.wordpress.com/2018/01/29/interoperability-calling-fortran-from-c-i/.
+A lot of additional details on this topic are provided in [the GCC documentation](https://gcc.gnu.org/onlinedocs/gcc-4.6.2/gfortran/Interoperability-with-C.html#Interoperability-with-C).